Tenbatsu11/Kumiai-Go-Learn-Dekstop/README.md

  - Vocabulaire
  - Profile

-But the app includes a new tab only for this version of Kumiai Go Learn, which is the Kumiai Go RPG prototype.
+But the app includes a new tabs only for this version of Kumiai Go Learn, which are the Kumiai Go RPG prototype and subscription tab.
 More informations on the Kumiai Go RPG repository.

 ----------------------------------------